arnbme/nyckelharpa/README.md

 Cause: Keypad's motion or proximity sensor is activated.<br />
 Solution: Move keypad to edge of table, lay it flat on table or surface, or mount it on a wall.

+* Do not intermix Centralitex keypad drivers with system keypad drivers.
+Use one or the other

 [:arrow_up_small: Back to top](#top)